What Shyamalan's 'Split' gets wrong

 Joubert said that she is not against people seeing the film but that she hopes for more education about the realities and misconceptions of DID.

-The movie portrays the negative side of something in which many have found positives, according to
+The movie portrays the negative side of something in which many have found positives, according to experts and people living with DID.

 "The brain is amazing that it's able to do this," said Peterson, a mother of four.